As a parent, what is my role, and what can I do to best support my child’s education?

 - Balance learning with social and emotional needs.
 For more information on how to support your child socially and emotionally, see Page 7.

 By now, of course, you’ve probably got a bit of experience with many of these strategies.
-But even if we’re telling you things you already know, this resource can still help you make crucial refinements to improve and streamline your virtual school day.
+But even if we’re telling you things you already know, this resource can still help you improve your child’s learning experience.
 Feel free at any time to skip ahead to the module sections that are most relevant to your current circumstances or needs.

 For everyone else (and for anyone who’d like a more complete refresher), here are a few tips to help you get started.